 Prior to the implementation of digital pathology, Dr. Olusegun Isaac Altaise, Professor of Surgical Oncology and Gastroenterology at OAU, said immunohistochemistries (IHC) were performed locally by the histopathologists at the clinic.
 For validation purposes, unstained slides were shipped to MSKCC for IHC comparison.
 With traditional microscopy, however, receiving secondary opinions is limited to only a handful of pathologists, which can undermine confidence in the diagnostic results.

-Thanks to whole-slide imaging and the supporting software suite, Dr. Altaise can now scan every case slide onsite at OAU and digitally distribute these cases to doctors anywhere from Nigeria to New York for instant secondary diagnostic support.
+Thanks to whole-slide imaging and MoticFlow—the slide-sharing software suite, Dr. Altaise can now scan every case slide onsite at OAU and digitally distribute these cases to doctors anywhere from Nigeria to New York for instant secondary diagnostic support.

 Ultimately, the most significant benefits of this new program to Nigerian pathology is a major leap in confidence that Dr. Altaise has in his department’s signouts, the ability to receive real-time support from pathologists in the West, and a drastic improvement in the health outcomes and quality of care for his patients.